pspreethi/pspreethi/README.md

 Welcome to my GitHub profile!
 I’m a data enthusiast with a passion for solving real-world problems using data science and analytics.
 My projects are focused on exploring insights, building predictive models, and applying responsible AI principles.
 I enjoy working with diverse datasets—from mobility trends to health metrics—and developing meaningful solutions through collaboration and creativity.

-## 🌱 What I'm Currently Up To

-🚀 Learning and exploring Generative AI <br>
-🧑‍💻 Working on projects related to data science. <br>
-📖 Participating in Kaggle and Google Generative AI courses. <br>

 ## 🌟 Featured Projects